AchyuthPrak/new-spark-project/README.md

 # new-spark-project

-This project inserts and updates data into a mongo databse(running within a docker container) upon receiving HTTP PUT and GET requests.
+This project has 4 components: a producer, a consumer, a mongo database (mongoDB) and a coordinator.
+The producer, upon receiving a HTTP PUT request from the coordinator, puts the data into the mongoDB.
+Similarly, the consumer upon receiving a HTTP GET request from the coordinator, updates the relevant data in the mongoDB.
+The coordinator is an interactive application and the user can choose what to put to the mongoDB.

 To run the code successfully kindly follow these steps:
-1. Create/Install a docker image of mongodb
+1. Install mongoDB
 2. Install Bazel
-3. Create a docker container to connect to and run mongodb in it using this command:
+3. Connect to mongoDB using the following commands
 ```
-docker run --name myMongo -d -p 27017:27017 mongo
+sudo systemctl start mongodb
+mongo
 ```
 4. Run ProducerApp.java -- To do this, run the following commands:
 ```